confluentinc/cp-demo/docs/index.rst

    .. figure:: images/topic_settings.png
       :alt: image

-8. Click the **+ Add a topic** button on the top right to create a new topic in your Kafka cluster.
+8. Return to the ``All topics`` view and click the **+ Add a topic** button on the top right to create a new topic in your Kafka cluster.
 You can also view and edit settings of Kafka topics in the cluster.
 Read more on |c3| `topic management <https://docs.confluent.io/current/control-center/docs/topics.html>`__.

       .. figure:: images/create_topic.png
          :alt: image